ministryofjustice/moj-job-descriptions/development-operations/01-devops.md

 **This role aligns against ‘[DevOps engineer](https://ddat-capability-framework.service.gov.uk/role/development-operations-devops-engineer)’ from the Government Digital and Data Framework**

-We’re recruiting for Junior DevOps Engineer here at Justice Digital, to join one of our dynamic and collaborative teams.
+We’re recruiting for a DevOps Engineer here at Justice Digital, to join one of our dynamic and collaborative teams.

 - **About Us:**
   At Justice Digital, we're dedicated to leveraging technology to drive impactful change across the justice system.
-As a Junior DevOps Engineer, you'll play a pivotal role in enhancing access to justice and improving outcomes for offenders through innovative digital solutions.
+As a DevOps Engineer, you'll play a pivotal role in enhancing access to justice and improving outcomes for offenders through innovative digital solutions.

 - **Responsibilities:**
   You’ll be working on our acclaimed open-source public services, with user needs at the heart of everything, helping us transform Government for the future.
 Working as part of a multi-disciplinary team, you’ll be helping to implement what we do, and making sure that our systems are built to be changed rapidly.